Need help assembling, maintaining or repairing your bike?

-2. The cables or the housing may have seized up.
-If the chain isn't shifting down to the smallest cog, or the rear derailleur doesn't move when activating the shifters, then the cable and/or the cable housing has almost certainly seized up.
+2. The cable and housing might be jammed.
+If you can't shift into the smallest gears (onto the smallest cogs), and if the derailleur doesn't move even when the gear shifter is operated, then the cable and the housing have jammed up.
 In this case, the cable and housing need to be replaced.

-3. Take your mountain bike to a Decathlon workshop to have your derailleur adjusted.
+3 - Take your gravel bike to a DECATHLON workshop to have the derailleur adjusted

-REMEMBER: If you regularly ride your Riverside in wet or muddy conditions, or if you regularly wash your Riverside bike with abundant water, then your cables and cable housing will need to be replaced more frequently.
+NB: If you regularly ride your gravel bike in wet or muddy conditions, or if you regularly wash it with a lot of water, then your cables and housing will need to be replaced more frequently.
 Washing your bike using a high pressure hose is highly discouraged as it can push dirt and dust into the cable housing.

 Riverside is committed to reducing carbon emissions related to its bicycle production processes to the greatest extent possible.